OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/03 Office Add-in using VueJS/README.md

-# Build an Office Add-in using VueJS
+# Build an Office Add-in using Vue.js

-This sample shows how to build and Office Add-in using Vue.js with TypeScript.
-In addition to Office.js, the sample uses the Office Fabric UI for styling and formatting the user experience.
+In this exercise, you will develop an Office Add-in using Vue.js and TypeScript.
+You will provision a new project using the Office Yeoman generator, develop the add-in using Office.js, and test the add-in in Office Online.

 The finished solution is provided in this folder to simplify demonstrations.
 If you want to run the finished project, clone the repository, run **npm install**, then **npm run start** and follow one of these methods to sideload and test the Office Add-in.